 The manner in which the dose limits for the embryo/fetus is handled is at discretion of the pregnant radiation worker.
 Pregnant radiation workers are encouraged to advise their permit holder and the RSO of any situation that could result in fetal radiation exposure, so that the adequacy of radiation safety precautions can be assessed and pertinent information can be provided to the worker.
 Information and counseling may be requested at any time from the RSO.
-A female counselor may be requested (because it is believed that the period of greatest radiation sensitivity for a fetus is from weeks 10 to 17, this assessment should be done as soon as possible).
+Counsel from a reproductive health specialist may be requested (because it is believed that the period of greatest radiation sensitivity for a fetus is from weeks 10 to 17, this assessment should be done as soon as possible).
 Four options are available to pregnant radiation workers.

 8.3.1 Pregnant workers may choose to officially declare their pregnancy, which restricts the dose to the embryo/fetus to 500 mrem during the gestation period.
 This could result in restrictions in the types of work the declared pregnant worker is allowed to perform.
 To declare a pregnancy, the worker must submit to her permit holder a "Declaration of Pregnancy" form (available from the RSO) or any other written declaration that states her approximate date of conception and that she wishes to be treated as a pregnant radiation worker for purposes of this section.
 Declarations of pregnancy may be made at any time during the pregnancy.